nterl0k/MITRE_SN_Tags/README.md

   - Script now produces a simple HTML report upon completion that can be used as a change/validation artifact.
      -   This can be disabled by setting the variable '$global:report' on line 40 to $false</p>

 ### Script Running - Output shows.
-Change the  success/failure/updates at end.
+Shows the success/failure/updates at end of run.
 ![alt text](https://github.com/nterl0k/MITRE_SN_Tags/blob/master/images/Script%20Running2.png?raw=true)

 ### MITRE Tactics(Tag Groups)